 Susie Taylor and the Bibitec Invention was just featured on "Made In America" with Diane Sawyer in September of 2012.
-Interesting that Susie and her husband Steve are shown in a preview of the Shark Tank before they probably knew for sure that they would actually be on the show.
+Interesting that Susie and her husband Steve are shown in a preview of the Shark Tank before they probably knew for sure that they would be on the show.
 But having Diane Sawyer talking up your product on national t.v. can only be a good thing, with many more good things to follow.
 Susie said the orders started pouring in after the brief segment on the World News.

 What's my opinion of the Bibbitec Bibs?

-It's a good idea with a Great Patent behind the material and design and several ways of expanding the product line.
+It's a good idea with a Great Patent behind the material and design with several ways of expanding the product line.
 Yes, I do believe the Sharks will not let this one get away!

 Bibbitec after the Shark Tank

 Susie and Steve Taylor entered the Shark Tank looking for $40k for a 14% stake in the Bib Biz.
 The bibs currently sell for $24.99 and cost $15 to produce.
-This sends Kevin O'Leary in a hitty fitty over the costs and says it would be much cheaper to buy a bunch of cheap bibs.
-Susie tries to defend the price by saying the average Mom spends $400 on bib's annually.
+This sends Kevin O'Leary in a hitty fitty over the costs and says it would be much cheaper buying a bunch of cheap bibs.
+Susie tries to defend the price by saying the average Mom spends $400 on bibs annually.
 Annually?
 That's a hard pill for the Sharks to swallow trying to grasp how many you can buy for that much.